karthedew/Spectral-CT-Decomposition/README.md

 # CU Boulder CSCA 5642 Deep Learning Final Project

 This repository contains code and assets for performing tissue decomposition in dual-energy spectral computed tomography (CT) using deep learning.
-The project explores physics-informed convolutional neural networks (CNNs) to accurately segment and classify adipose, fibroglandular, and calcified tissues from simulated spectral CT data.
+The project explores U-Net convolutional neural networks (CNNs) to accurately segment and classify adipose, fibroglandular, and calcified tissues from simulated spectral CT data.

 ## Overview